Protesters, police face off at Echo Park Lake before clearing of homeless encampment

 According to O'Farrell's office, the city is closing the park to repair more than $500,000 in damage to lighting and plumbing, removal of hazardous material and public safety improvements.

+According to the Echo Park Recreation Center, the park is scheduled to close Thursday, but the time was not confirmed.

-Advocates for the homeless gathered at Echo Park Lake earlier in the day to voice opposition to Echo Park Lake shutting down.
+Advocates for the homeless gathered earlier in the day to voice opposition to Echo Park Lake shutting down.
 They blasted the city for efforts to force the homeless out of an area that has grown into a supportive community.

 City News Service contributed to this report.